Ōkawa, Kōchi: Education

 Ōkawa has one public combined elementary/middle school operated by the village government.
 The village does not have a high school.
 There is also a nature center which runs summer camps and a study abroad program which offers Japanese youths the opportunity to live in this very remote mountain village and attend the local elementary and/or junior high schools.

 Transportation

 Railway

 Ōkawa has no passenger railway service.
 The nearest station is Ōsugi Station on the JR Shikoku Dosan Line; however, most passengers travel to Kōchi Station by bus.

 Highways

 Ōkawa is not on any national highway.

 Local attractions

 Ōkawa is regionally famous for its Black Beef cows and the annual Ōkawa Black Beef Festival (大川村謝肉祭 Shanikusai, lit.
-'Beef Gratitude Festival') has been known to draw up to a thousand-five hundred people from around Shikoku and Honshu.
+'Beef Gratitude Festival') has been known to draw up to 1,500 people from around Shikoku and Honshu.

 There are also a few hiking trails located in the region that reward travelers with beautiful views of Shikoku.